MariamWafik349/ivolveTraining/Linux/Lab1/README.md

 sudo apt-get install nginx
 ```
 # 🙏 Thank You
-Thank you for using this project.
-Your support and feedback are greatly appreciated
+Thank you for using this script.
+Your feedback and support mean a lot to us.